arYonefO/hunter/README.md

 -Get the most basic of D3 maps running
 -Look at Google Map API to see if I can get the zooming range to expand (DEFACTO fixed because I changed the map type to ROADMAP)
 Weed out scores with a low prox score, to avoid displaying shitty data or distracting real data (Currently set to five).
+-Get the prox rake task back up from the git history...I will need it to sort out -See if I can do my proxing via :yandex (check Geocoder gem)

 Ideas:
 -